-Giant pandas – being bamboo-chomping, sleep-loving, rolling balls of fur – are among the most adorable animals alive today.
-Unlike their mainly carnivorous close relatives, such as the grizzly and polar bear, the panda is content surviving on a diet of only bamboo.
-Their anatomy seems more suited toward a carnivorous or omnivorous nature, so how and why have pandas abandoned their taste for meat to pick up a vegetarian diet?
+Giant pandas—bamboo-chomping, sleep-loving, rolling balls of fur—are among the most adorable animals alive today.
+Unlike their relatives, such as the grizzly and polar bear, the panda doesn’t eat meat but is content surviving on a diet of only bamboo.
+Their anatomy seems more suited toward a carnivorous or omnivorous nature, so why and how have pandas abandoned their taste for meat to pick up a vegetarian diet?

 How Pandas Stopped Eating Meat

 The giant panda, usually referred to as just the ‘panda’, is a species of bear native to certain mountain ranges in Sichuan, China.
 It belongs to the family Ursidae (true bears), sharing much of its genetic material with other well-known bear species such as the American black, brown (grizzly) and polar bears.
 Despite sharing many characteristics with these bears, one thing that sets pandas apart is their very peculiar diet.